by David J. Manura, (c) Scientific Instrument Services, Inc. 2004

 This article answers the following questions:

-- How do I use the demo version of SIMION 7.0?
+• How do I use the demo version of SIMION?

-For a hands-on introduction to SIMION, you may install the SIMION 7.0 demo software and follow along in this tutorial.
-Alternately, you may wish to just read along, and you won't miss too much since ample screenshots are provided.
+For a hands-on introduction to SIMION, you may request the SIMION demo software and follow along in this tutorial.
+Alternately, you may wish to just read, and you won’t miss too much since ample screenshots are provided.

-The demo version behaves very close to the full version of SIMION except that certain important functions are disabled (refining potential arrays and reflying ions).
-In practice this means that you can view the prebuilt examples and even create your own projects, but you can't simulate your own projects (which is likely what you eventually want to do).
+The demo version behaves much like the full version of SIMION except that important functions are omitted, like creating/refining/saving your own arrays.
+Therefore, you can view the prebuilt examples but you can’t simulate your own projects (which is likely what you eventually want to do).
 The demo version also does not come with the full printed manual, which explains much of what you need to know to effectively use SIMION.

 Startup